openstack/charm-deployment-guide/deploy-guide/source/upgrade-overview.rst

 target: a specific Ubuntu release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Current state: OpenStack Train on Ubuntu 18.04 LTS
+* Current state: OpenStack Xena on Ubuntu 20.04 LTS
-* Goal state: Ubuntu 20.04 LTS
+* Goal state: Ubuntu 22.04 LTS

 Upgrade path:

 #.
 Upgrade charms to latest stable revision for the current charm type
 #.
-Upgrade OpenStack from Train to Ussuri
+Upgrade OpenStack from Xena to Yoga
 #.
-Upgrade series from bionic to focal
+Upgrade series from focal to jammy

-Final result: OpenStack Ussuri on Ubuntu 20.04 LTS
+Final result: OpenStack Yoga on Ubuntu 22.04 LTS

 target: a specific OpenStack version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~